 1968: An Important Decision

 The Deed of Trust remained unchanged until Dec.
-24, 1970 when all references to ethnicity were eliminated and the age was increased to 16.
-The first non-white students were enrolled in August of 1968.
+24, 1970, when all references to race were eliminated and the age was increased to 16.
+The first students of color were enrolled in August of 1968.

-Although the decision to admit the first African American (non-white) students to Milton Hershey School was made in 1968, the issue was considered much earlier.
-In the early and mid 1950s, school officials closely watched court cases challenging Stephen Girard’s will and similar policies at Girard College in Philadelphia.
-In an interview for the Hershey Community Archives in 1990, Dr. John O. Hershey, former MHS President, reflected on the change to the Deed of Trust to admit non-white students to the school:
+Although the decision was made in 1968, the issue was considered much earlier.
+In the early and mid-1950s, school officials closely watched court cases challenging Stephen Girard’s will and similar policies at Girard College in Philadelphia.
+In an interview for the Hershey Community Archives in 1990, Dr. John O. Hershey, former MHS President, reflected on the change to the Deed of Trust to admit students of color to the school:

-The school’s administration was proactive in preparing for African American students.
+The school’s administration was proactive in preparing for students of color.
 Discussion groups were organized at the school for students and staff to discuss ways to interact with the new students as well as existing students.
-William Dearden ‘40, former CEO of the Hershey Company and Board Member, recalls details regarding the school’s decision in a 1989 interview for the Hershey Community Archives.
+In a 1989 interview for the Hershey Community Archives, William Dearden ’40, former CEO of the Hershey Company and Board Member, explained how the media wanted to photograph the first students, but the school was against it.